 IT admins also face these challenges on a regular basis:

 OpManager provides over 42,000 device templates to ensure a disk is immediately recognized, and disk monitoring performance monitors are associated with devices.
 Once associated with the devices or a set of devices in bulk, the disk performance monitors can be viewed on the Inventory page.
-Additionally, OpManager has over 230 dashboard widgets to monitor specific metrics, including Top VMs by Disk i/o Usage, Disk Reads, etc. to present a quick overview of the prevalent disk space status in the network.
+Additionally, OpManager has many disk space monitor metrics and over 230 dashboard widgets to monitor specific metrics, including Top VMs by Disk i/o Usage, Disk Reads, etc. to present a quick overview of the prevalent disk space status in the network.

 OpManager has a long list of performance monitors, unlike most disk space monitoring tools.
 Some of them are: